willroberts/rogue-spear-2020/README.md

 ### Black Thorn and Covert Ops

 Follow the Rogue Spear steps for these games, since they are standalone expansions.
+Use `C:\<Expansion>` instead of `C:\Rogue Spear` and edit the registry file before applying to work with BT/CO.

 ## Playing Online